TheShiShiLion/BackdoorsAndBreaches/README.md

 NOTE: Playing the game will automatically create and upload the "player" and "incidentmaster" files if they don't already exist.

-Copy the sample FileXfer.example.config file from the module input directory to your desktop for editing.
-You can find the module install location by typing the following command at a PowerShell command prompt.
-TODO
+The $env:PSModulePath environment variable contains a list of folder locations that are searched to find modules and resources.
+Copy the sample FileXfer.example.config file from the module "input" subdirectory to your desktop for editing.

 $game=Invoke-BackdoorsAndBreaches -Players "[Enter name of players separated by a comma]" -IncidentMasterOutputPath "[Path from Step 1]" -PlayerOutputPath "[Path from Step 2]" -FileXferConfig "C:\Users\Smith\Desktop\ftps.config" -Verbose